Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Our work introduces a novel risk-controlled early-exit framework for safe in-context learning (ICL) that robustly handles demonstrations of mixed quality.
-We present three important contributions to enable safety for ICL: a novel early-exit model formulation using a zero-shot baseline; a novel ICL loss designed to measure overthinking; and an adaptation of the LTT risk control framework to work for our setting.
-This integrated approach improves the safety, reliability, and computational efficiency of ICL under mixed-quality demonstrations.
+Our work introduces a novel risk-controlled early-exit framework for safely and robustly leveraging user-provided context of mixed quality.
+We present three important contributions to enable safety in this setting: a novel early-exit model formulation using a zero-shot baseline; a novel context-aware prediction loss designed to measure overthinking; and an adaptation of the LTT risk control framework to work for our setting.
+This integrated approach improves the safety, reliability, and computational efficiency of learning from mixed-quality context.

-A potential limitation of our work -- and of prior work on risk control -- is that we do not make conditional guarantees on risk control for correct vs incorrect demonstrations when a model is presented with demonstrations of mixed quality.
-Future work could investigate class-conditional risk control to provide more robust safety assurances under mixed-quality prompts.
-Additionally, future approaches could be applied where both correct and incorrect demonstrations are provided within the same prompt; this may reflect many real-world use cases, as a human user may have inconsistent performance even when constructing the same prompt.
+Our work makes design choices specific to our tasks and models that may require adaptation in other settings.
+First, we prevent early-exit in the first half of layers, since early layers are frequently overconfident in the wrong answers (\S\ref{sec:half-layers-ablation}); while empirically validated across all our tasks and models, the optimal cutoff may differ in other scenarios.
+Second, our per-token threshold $\lambda$ is well-suited to the short-answer QA setting of SQuAD (\S\ref{sec:squad-default-zeroshot-ablation}), but may be less effective for longer-generation tasks.
+For instance, a model generating a long harmful response might be high-confidence on only one or two intermediate tokens; in such cases, averaging $\lambda$ over all tokens may be preferable.

+However, while these specific design choices in our framework may require adaptation as models and tasks evolve, the core challenge of detecting and intervening on harmful outputs mid-generation will remain a fundamental concern; evidence that intermediate representations reliably encode harmful intent even under adversarial pressure \citep{zou2024improvingalignmentrobustnesscircuit} suggests that this class of approaches will continue to be viable even on future, more advanced models.

+\textbf{Future work.} We leave systematic exploration of specific design choices, such as those listed above, to future work.
+More broadly, promising directions include: developing methods robust to validation/test distribution mismatch; extending our framework to handle rare but high-stakes safety violations; integrating our framework with complementary approaches such as early-stopping during reasoning \citep{wang2026entropythinkreasoningmodel}, which performs analogous early-exit within the reasoning token sequence rather than at the architectural level; and investigating class-conditional risk control for more robust safety assurances under mixed-quality prompts (\S\ref{sec:class-conditional-risk-control}).
+Finally, future work could explore settings where helpful and harmful context co-occur within the same prompt; a practically important scenario given that real-world users may produce inconsistent prompt quality even for the same underlying task.